 This page contains affiliate links meaning I earn a commission if you use those links at no cost to you.
 I only recommend brands I use and trust.

 If you want your plants to carry on producing beautiful blooms (and why wouldn’t you?) then you need to keep dead-heading.
 Make sure that you look around the garden every couple of days and take off all the faded blooms.
 You need to cut them of neatly at a leaf or side-shoot.
 That will encourage the plant to produce more flowers and it will keep the plant looking tidy.
+Many plants will keep flowering until you have a frost.

 If you have not cut your hedges yet then now is the time.
 Equally, if you did it earlier in the year but it still needs tidying up then now is the time.
 It is important to start by cutting the sides first, making sure that you taper the sides in at the top.
 This is called a batter and ensures that the leaves at the bottom get some light and stay healthy.
 Your nice, tidy hedges will be a pleasure to look at all winter.

 Your lawn will still need mowing regularly but you should reduce the regularity and raise the blades so that you get a higher cut.
-This will help it if you get another dry spell and it will help it withstand being walked on during the winter.
+This will help it if you get a dry spell and it will help it withstand being walked on during the winter.

 Plant Spring Flowering Bulbs